henkjannl/TravelWallet/Readme.md

 1. Place the bottom part on it's small end plane under 60° by selecting it and choosing the `Place on face`-button or the shortcut key `F` and select the face that is placed on the build plate.
 1. Place the part in the middle by the `Arrange`-button or the shortcut key `A`
-1. Choose a layer height of 0.2 mm (others are fine too, depending on the roughness you want and the time you have.
+1. Choose a layer height of 0.2 mm (others are fine too, depending on the roughness you want and the time you have)
 1. Choose 6 perimeter lines in the print settings tab
 1. Choose 2 raft layers in the `Support material` section of the `Print settings` tab
 1. Add three support enforcers by right-clicking the object in the main window choosing `Add support enforcer`, with positions and dimensions according to the table below.
 Don't forget to unlock the size lock which allows independent scaling in all directions.